ubuntu/ubuntu-project-docs/docs/reference/exception-HAProxyUpdates.rst

 | ``   * Add tasks to all Ubuntu releases which will be updated.``
 | ``   * Add a link to the upstream changelog.``
 | ``   * Add links to the upstream CI pipelines demonstrating everything is good.``
 | ``2.
 Make sure the development release already contains those fixes.
-Ideally, HAProxy in the development release should have the highest possible number on the last digit of the version.
-This might require some coordination with the Debian maintainer.``
+Ideally, HAProxy in the Ubuntu development release should have the highest possible number on the last digit of the version.``
 | ``3.
 Upload the microrelease to the SRU queue of the supported Ubuntu releases affected by this update and wait until the SRU team approve it.``
 | ``4.
 Watch the migration page until it lands in the -updates pocket.
 Fix any regression that might appear during the process.``